 We continue to work hard to maximise the value of the public purse through the best use of our resources.
-The construction of our state-of-the-art custody and investigations hub at Durham Gate, near Spennymoor, due to be ready in the spring of 2023, will lead to significant efficiencies which will be reinvested into frontline policing while up to £6M of the £20M cost could be spent in the local area.
+The construction of our state-of-the-art custody and investigations hub at Durham Gate, near Spennymoor, due to be ready in 2023, will lead to significant efficiencies which will be reinvested into frontline policing while up to £6M of the £20M cost could be spent in the local area.
+Therefore creating jobs and supporting local businesses.